kodekloudhub/certified-kubernetes-administrator-course/docs/08-Storage/02-Introduction-to-Docker-Storage.md

 ## Docker Storage

-- There are two concepts comes into the docker, Storage drivers and Volume driver plugins.
+- There are two concepts comes into the docker, Storage drivers and Volume drivers plugins.

 ![class-1](../../images/class1.PNG)

-##### We will discuss about Storage drivers.
+#### We will first discuss about Storage drivers.

 #### Docker Reference Docs